stormid/scaffold/docs/types-of-build.md

 ```
 npm run ci
 ```
 To generate static assets for a server-rendered application.
-The build process runs once, and outputs static assets to a target folder.
+The build process runs once, and outputs static assets to a target folder specified by the `integrationOutput` variable in the `paths.config.js` file.

 ## Watch
 ```